 Conception, Creative Direction, Design

 Her largest, most renowned project to date SEYMOUR+ | A Spa For The Mind, was located in Paris, France from 2014 to 2017.
-Created ahead of what would later emerge as a broader movement, it offered five contemplative environments designed to support introspection, reflection, emotional processing and free play.
-A brief overview of the space can be accessed here and its original public-facing description can be found here.
+Created ahead of a broader tech-free movement, this 2,500sq ft, two-story, loft-style space offered five environments designed to support introspection, reflection, emotional processing and divine play.
+The original description can be found here and a brief overview of the life of the space can be accessed here.
+A modular, next-generation version is currently being developed in collaboration with designer Corey Stevens, architect Michael Etzel and Dr. Stephen Porges, PhD who generously lent his clinical perspective.

 Visual Art

 From 2019-2022 she maintained a daily ritual of making a watercolor each morning, resulting in over 1,000 works on paper.
-These are available to view in her archive.
+These abstract paintings in which she documents her shifting inner landscape and explores non-ordinary perceptual states are available to view in her archive.
+During this period she also explored impressionistic illustration.

-Throughout her career, Melissa has also participated in numerous collaborations and her visual art has been featured on a variety of goods, including the cover of the pop/rock band Nada Surf’s album Never Not Together and companion EP Cycle Through.
+Throughout her career, she has also participated in numerous collaborations and her visual art has been featured on a variety of goods, including the cover of the pop/rock band Nada Surf’s album Never Not Together and companion EP Cycle Through.

 Written Works